duncanhunter/pluralsight-ngrx-fundamentals/demo-5-effects/readme.md

 ```ts
 ```

-5. add other effects and actions (we will update them in the product page component soon).
-Discuss race conditions
-6. handle exceptions
+5. handle exceptions
 - add catchError
 - add reducer on and update load
+6. add other effects and actions (we will update them in the product page component soon).
+Discuss race conditions mention clear state

 summary
 we looked at side effect, exception handling